shusaura85/mythtpl/README.md

 * {php} if you really must use PHP inside your templates (disabled by default in configuration)
 * {autoescape} to automatically escape all tag values inside
 * {elseif} {else} {break} {continue} to use with conditional or looping tags
 * {t} to include a component.
 Similar to {include} but it can be configured with attributes ({t="component" attr="value" attr2="value2" ...}).
 Attributes are available in the included component inside $tdata variable as array.
+Component templates are stored separate from standard template files.

 Installation / Usage